abishek-murali/Tennis_prediction/results/tennis_report.md

 > The graphs above justify the choice of hyperparameters I have used for this experiment.

 > I was able to obtain the best accuracy from a Logistic regression model with `L1` penalty being applied.
-This model is robust to outliers that might occur in few of the games and in this case I did not want them to influnce the prediction result.
-For example, I remember the John Isner and Mahut game in 2010 that went of forever.
+This model is robust to outliers that might occur in few of the games and in this case I did not want them to influence the prediction result.
+For example, I remember the John Isner and Mahut game in 2010 that went on forever.
 The number of Aces, Errors and Winners in that game was completely off the charts.
 This was a one-off scenario and I thought it wouldn't make sense to let such scenarios influence the prediction results.

 #### Feature importance